JoeBergin/Html-to-JSON-batch-converter/docs/ReadMe.md

 <p>If you use the -t argument, then the following arg is a string with suffix of the title of the summary page.
 By default no index page is produced.
 I ran the sample inputs with -t 'My Files'.
 The string "Index of" is prepended to your argument consistent with the naming concept above. </p>

+<p> If you use the -j option, an entry will be put into the journal for each paragraph added.
+Otherwise, the journal will only show the create of the page.</p>

 <p> The -h option will print the options. </p>

 <p>The script reads a set of files from ./scripts/originals and produces its output into ../pages (which must exist).
 The summary, if any, is also placed there.
 The originals are not modified. </p>